-Adult Use.
-The term “adult use” shall include adult entertainment cabaret, adult bookstores, adult motion picture theaters, and adult photo studios as defined in this section.

 Agriculture.
 The use of land for agricultural purposes including farming, dairying, raising, breeding, or management of livestock, poultry, or honey bees, truck gardening, forestry, horticulture, floriculture, viticulture, and the necessary accessory uses for packaging, treating or storing the produce providing that the operation of any such accessory use shall be secondary to the normal agricultural activities.
 This definition includes intensive agricultural activities such as concentrated animal feeding operations but not commercially based agribusiness activities